brocaar/chirpstack-docs/docs/project/guides/troubleshooting/gateway.md

 #### ChirpStack Gateway Bridge configuration

-When you have completed the previous steps succesfully, then packet-forwarder data is received by your machine / server, but is not seen by the ChirpStack Gateway Bridge service.
+When you have completed the previous steps successfully, then packet-forwarder data is received by your machine / server, but is not seen by the ChirpStack Gateway Bridge service.
 This probably means that ChirpStack Gateway Bridge is binding on a different network interface and / or port.
 Please check your `chirpstack-gateway-bridge.toml` [Configuration](../../../gateway-bridge/install/config.md).